monatopotato/CHAMMI-75/README.md

 aws s3 ls --no-sign-request s3://chammi-data/
 ```

-For more details and steps to download specific parts, go to [AWS-Download Instructions] (./aws-tutorials)
+For more details and steps to download specific parts, go to [AWS-Download Instructions](./aws-tutorials)

 We thank the AWS Open Data Sponsorship for hosting out dataset

 ## Running Benchmarks

-Please see our benchmarks folders use our benchmarks!
+Please see our [Benchmarks folders](./benchmarks) use our benchmarks!